Columbia-NLP-Lab/PAPILLON/README.md

 ## TO-DOs

+- [ ] Add version of DSPy from the original code base for optimization and inference for reproducibility; currently, PAPILLON is compatible with the newest version of DSPy for inference (interactive mode).
-- [ ] Add PUPA to Huggingface
+- [ ] Add PUPA to Huggingface.
-- [ ] Build a Flask server and simple UI for PAPILLON
+- [ ] Build a Flask server and simple UI for PAPILLON.
-- [ ] Make PAPILLON installable via PyPI
+- [ ] Make PAPILLON installable via PyPI.

 ## Installation